 The Open Biochemistry Journal published a study in its 2010 issue, which found that consuming about 5 ounces of red grape juice twice a day significantly increased HDL levels at the end of a month.

-You could read the post on which high cholesterol foods you should not eat to prevent cholesterol problems.
+You could read the post on which high-cholesterol foods you should not eat to prevent cholesterol problems.
 These foods elevate cholesterol levels and you should avoid them.

 Summary